nadzyah/log-anomaly-detector/README.md

 ### Word2Vec

-In this version of LAD we improved Word2Vec usage.
+In this version of LAD I improved Word2Vec usage.
 In the original approach, each log message is considered as a word, but since W2V uses context to vectorize words, this approach gives us very strict similarities between logs.
-As the result, we have vectors that are initialized almost with random numbers, according to the Word2Vec algorithm.
+As the result, I have vectors that are initialized almost with random numbers, according to the Word2Vec algorithm.

-In our approach, we vectorize each word in each log message.
-Then to get one vector that represents a log message, we calculate the mean vector of all the vectors that represent words in the log message (the mean for each coordinate is calculated separately).
+In our approach, I vectorize each word in each log message.
+Then, to get one vector representing a log message, I calculate the mean vector of all the vectors representing words in the log message (the mean for each coordinate is calculated separately).

 For example, if a log message consists of the next words: "The login failed for user admin" and each word is represented by Word2Vec model the next way: